jessecambon/tidygeocoder/README.md

 The `geocode()` function attaches latitude and longitude columns to our input dataset of addresses.
 Note that this code uses the US Census geocoder since the `method` argument is not specified.
 To use other geocoder services, you can specify them with the `method` argument.
-Also, only the latitude and longitude are returned by default, but you can obtain the full results returned by the geocoder service by using `full_results = TRUE`.
-See the `geo()` documentation for details.
+See the `geo()` function documentation for details.

 | name                 | addr                                       | latitude |   longitude |
 | :------------------- | :----------------------------------------- | -------: | ----------: |